Greg Callaghan riding the GAP at sunrise

 Why?

 "With such a massive network of trails there's plenty to explore, from tight, technical track to big ups and downs.
-You'll soon realise why the 2015 Irish Championships were held here.
+You'll soon realise why major events have been held here.

 Ballyhoura Mountain Bike Trails